APLMOOC/APLMOOC/docs/course/ch3/part7.md

 5.5 5.7 5.9
 ```

 Notice that the arguments of the function were not referred to in the function trains, this style of programming is called tacit or "point-free" programming, borrowed from mathematics where it means taking data that can be described using points to be more fundamental than the points themselves, avoiding the need to refer to points explicitly.
-In this case, taking functions to be more fundamental than their description in terms of explicit arguments, w
+In this case, taking functions to be more fundamental than their description in terms of explicit arguments,

 The most basic train is the 2-train (fg), in operator form f⍤g, called an atop.
 The atop evaluates the function f monadically on the result of g applied to the arguments of the train.